-With bald eagles soaring above, black bears lumbering through the meadows, and herds of bison stopping traffic, Yellowstone National Park is an animal lover’s paradise.
-These are the nine best places to see Yellowstone animals when you visit America’s first national park.
+With bald eagles soaring above, black bears lumbering through the meadows, and herds of wild bison stopping traffic, Yellowstone National Park is an animal lover’s paradise.
+These are the best places to see Yellowstone animals when you visit America’s first national park.

 From mammals to birds and fish to amphibians, there are hundreds of animal species in Yellowstone National Park.
-In fact, Yellowstone boasts one of the largest concentrations of wildlife in the contiguous United States.
+In fact, Yellowstone is home to one of the largest concentrations of wildlife in the lower 48 states.
 While it’s usually easy to see a wide range of animals there with little effort, these are the best places to see animals in Yellowstone.

 I’ve partnered with Hotels.com to share my experiences observing and photographing animals in Yellowstone National Park.